 Thursday 12 April 2018

-Sussex University: Lecture Theatre (tbc), Falmer.
+Sussex University: Fulton Building Lecture Theatre A, Falmer.

 How did sailors find their way around the coasts of Britain in the later Middle Ages?
 Newly discovered seafarers’ manuals or ‘rutters’ are beginning to give fresh insights into the changes which took place between 1200 and 1500 in the methods of navigation.
 Closely connected with this is a better understanding of how voyages were organized.
 With the increasing use of the magnetic compass, ships no longer needed to travel along the coast, but could set a course on the open sea for places over the horizon.
 Voyages ceased to be a series of coastal hops from shore-based overnight camps, but continued night and day.
 While the archaeological remains of ports have been studied for many years, the more elusive archaeology of coastal travel and trade is still little investigated.
 The remains of trading sites, fishing centres and victualling ports along the coast of Britain from Sussex northwards to Shetland are considered in this presentation.